 - A safe and healthy learning environment

-- Linkages to sexual and reproductive health services and other programs aiming to empower youth
+- Linkages to reproductive health services and other programs aiming to empower youth

 - A participatory approach that emphasizes strengthening communication skills, decision-making, and critical thinking

 - Strengthening the civic engagement and advocacy of youth